SkillsFundingAgency/dfc-devops/ArmTemplates/keyvault-secrets.md

 keyVaultName: (required) string

 Name of key vault.
-Will be created in the same resource group as the script is run and in the default location for resource group.
+This must ALREADY exists before the template is called.
+Please see common usage section for an example of how to create a Keyvault and optionally populate with secrets.

 secrets: (required) array of objects